vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/container_registries.md

 Containerized adapters use container registries to store, distribute, and install adapters.
 During the development of an adapter, mp-build requires a container registry to upload the resulting container.
-After uploading the container to the given registry, `mp-build` saves the host, and the container digest in the `manifest.txt` file bundled inside the pak file.
-During installation, VMware Aria Operations uses the information inside the `manifest.txt` file to pull the container from the registry and run the container.
+After uploading the container to the given registry, `mp-build` saves the host, and the container digest in the `<ADAPTERNAME>.conf` file bundled inside the pak file.
+During installation, VMware Aria Operations uses the information inside the `<ADAPTERNAME>.conf` file to pull the container from the registry and run the container.

 !!! info